xavimajoral/scopely/README.md

 - **🔄 React Compiler** - Automatic optimization and memoization
 - **📡 React Query** - Server state management with automatic caching and synchronization
 - **🎭 DiceBear Avatars** - Consistent avatar generation using [DiceBear](https://www.dicebear.com/) with seed-based deterministic generation
+- **🧭 React Router** - URL-based navigation for shareable links and browser navigation

 > 🔒 **Security Update**: React and React-DOM have been upgraded to version 19.2.3 to address security vulnerabilities discovered last week.